Working with Spinal Injury Clients

-A spinal injury can be caused by an accident or due to negligent medical treatment.
-We have an experienced team of spinal injury solicitors who work with clients who have been injured in many different ways.
-The most common causes are road traffic accidents, accidents at work or criminal assault.
+Our experienced team of spinal injury solicitors works with clients who have a spinal injury caused by an accident, negligent medical treatment, or who have been injured in another way.
+The most common causes of spinal injury are road traffic accidents, accidents at work or criminal assault.
 We also work with clients who have suffered permanent damage to their spine as a result of clinical negligence.

 The effects of a spinal injury